-Notes for Transcription Transcription Translation Anna H.C.
-(Hela Catekesen) 15 H.C.
+Notes for Transcription Translation A Anna H.C.
 (Hela Catekesen) 15 Whole Catechism 15 B Sven H. C. m. väl 9 Whole Catechism very good.
 9 0 Johannes I n c likaså 8.4:5 H?
-1 and also 8:4:5:H (sections of the Catechism) Anders H.C.väl 5 1.
-2:3 H.C.väl 5 1.
+1 and also 8:4:5:H (sections of the Catechism) 0 Anders H.C.väl 5 1.
 2:3 Whole Catechism good and 1.
 2:3 (sections of the Catechism) 3 Maja Lena 1 Läser Reads

 During the yearly household examinations, each of Anders and Maria's children were probably questioned for around two hours on their Biblical knowledge.
-1818-1828 household In the examination for Claes Magnus Livin wrote that Anders and Maria's youngest daughter Maja Lena could read the Catechism very well.23 This tells us that despite being poor, Anders and Maria's family were literate.
+In the 1818-1828 household examination for Hesslebo, Claes Magnus Livin wrote that Anders and Maria's youngest daughter Maja Lena could read the Catechism very well.29 This tells us that despite being poor, Anders and Maria's family were literate.
 Claes must have been rather impressed by Maja Lena's reading ability to make a note of it, so she may have been a quite intelligent.

-22 Norra Solberga Bygd och Folk, del I
+28 Norra Solberga Bygd och Folk, del I

-23 Norra Solberga Household Examinations, Vol. AI:4 (1818-1828), page 108
+29 Norra Solberga Household Examinations, Vol. AI:4 (1818-1828), page 108

 In 1820, Carl Axel Stiernspetz became the owner of Stumperyd.
 Like Per Ribbing, Stiernspetz owned other farms and didn't reside at Stumperyd.
-Throughout the next few years, Anders and Maria's children grew into adulthood, and began to leave their parents' croft to find work.
-Anna moved Nässjö Parish in 1820 at the age of 22.
+During next few years, Anders and Maria's children grew into adulthood and began to leave their parents' croft to find work.
+Anna moved to Nässjö Parish in 1820.
 Sven left Hesslebo in 1821 to work as a farmhand in Håknarp, the farm west of Stumperyd.
 He later joined the military in 1826, and was given a new surname, Hög.
-In 1828, Sven was married to Anna Stina Johansdotter.
-The two resided at Sörhemmet croft in Linderås Parish, where they had four children who survived infancy: Margaret, Gustaf, Sven Johan, and In 1822, Johannes left Sophia.
-Hesslebo to move to Nässjö Parish.
+In 1828, Sven was married to Anna Stina The two resided at Johansdotter.
+Sörhemmet croft in Linderås Parish, where they had four children who survived infancy: Margaret, Gustaf, Sven Johan, and Sophia.30 In 1822, Johannes left Hesslebo to move to Nässjö Parish.